Skip to content

 A desk at home near the window.
 It's a rainy day so the lamp is on.
 On the desk, a desktop computer, some books, a coffee mug, and an open notebook.

-A good blog topic is one you enjoy enough to keep writing about consistently, because burnout kills blogs faster than bad SEO ever could.
+Writing regularly on a topic isn’t enough.
 It also needs an audience: people should be Googling, searching, or pinning content around your theme, otherwise, even the best writing won’t get discovered.
 And finally, the topic should bring some kind of value: solving a problem, teaching something useful, or inspiring readers.
 Even “fun” niches work best when they offer a clear benefit.

 To test whether your idea holds up, ask yourself a few simple questions.
 What do people often come to you for advice about?
 What challenges have you solved recently that might help others?
 What do you wish you had known one or two years ago?
 And perhaps most importantly: could you easily write ten posts on this subject without running out of ideas?
 If the answer is yes, you’re on the right track.

-You can succeed in any niche, but some are easier to monetize because advertisers pay higher rates or readers are ready to buy.
-Here are some examples:
+If your blog is primarily commercial, some niches are easier to monetise, because advertisers pay higher rates or readers are ready to buy.
+Here are a few examples:

 • Personal Finance & Online Business: Budgeting, side hustles, freelancing tips, investing basics